Frequently Asked Questions About Our Products And Services

 The quality and quantity of each incoming sample will be determined by appropriate methods.
 Further quality controls are performed at various steps of the process.

-Questions on INVIEW Oncopanel All-in-one Liquid Biopsy
+Questions on INVIEW Liquid Biopsy Oncoprofiling

 How is the target enrichment performed?